sidmish9/guardian_main/README.md

 The system doesn't assure the absolute correct fact check as the science could itself be wrong, however it is proven to provide the solution with **the highest probability of being correct.**

-#### Word to judges
-The 100% implementation of this protocol, is beyond the scope of my expertise and experience as I am a beginner in the field, Your inputs are valuable to me, Kindly contact me if you find this idea potent enough.

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.